trimstray/nginx-admins-handbook/README.md

 ##### `rewrite` vs `return`

-These directives are very useful but NGINX If Is Evil say:

-  > _The only 100% safe things which may be done inside if in a location context are:_
+These directives are very useful but (from the NGINX documentation) the only 100% safe things which may be done inside if in a location context are:

-  >
-  >   - `return ...;`
+- `return ...;`
-  >   - `rewrite ... last;`
+- `rewrite ... last;`

-  >
-  > _Anything else may possibly cause unpredictable behaviour, including potential SIGSEGV._
+Anything else may possibly cause unpredictable behaviour, including potential `SIGSEGV`.

 Generally there are two ways of implementing redirects in NGINX (from the `ngx_http_rewrite_module`):